preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Content**: Select the property that contains the page content for the item to display.
 Available for dialog display only.
 + **Content Image**: Select image to display, if any.
 Available for dialog display only.
 + **Title**: If a block title should be displayed, enter the title here.
-+ **No result text**: Enter the text that should be shown if no page can be displayed.
++ **No result text**: Enter the text that will be shown if no page can be displayed.
-+ **Hide block when not data**: Select this option if the block should be hidden when ther's nothing to display.
++ **Hide block when not data**: Select this option if the block should be hidden when there's nothing to display.
 + **Trim duplicates**: Certain settings may result in duplicates being displayed.
 Select this option to make sure only one copy of the item is displayed.
 + **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
 + **Item limit**: To limit the number of items being displayed, add a fixed number here.
-Note that if combined with "No paging", the number pf items you enter here are the only items users can access from the list.
+Note that if combined with "No paging", the number of items you enter here are the only items users can access from the list.
 + **Sort by**: Choose what the list should be sorted by, and then select ascending or descending.
 + **Show create button**: To make it possible for editors to create a new page from here, select this option to add a button to the block heading, and type the name for the button.
 Available for "List View" only.
 + **Show link**: You can add a link button at the bottom of the list.
 The first page collection is default, but you can link to any target.